 The purpose of the Governance and Nominating Committee of the Board of Directors of Eastern Washington University Foundation is to provide the Board with the director resources that permit the Board to exercise its responsibilities for foundation governance at the highest level of excellence.

 Rev. May 24, 2011

 The Investment Committee has overall responsibility for the operation and administration of the Portfolio.

-Rev. Feb.
-19, 2013
+Rev. Nov.
+19, 2020

 In accordance with the standards of care and prudence within the Uniform Prudent Management of Institutional Funds Act (UPMIFA), this document outlines the endowment distribution and service fees related to the EWU Foundation (“Foundation”) Endowment Pool and service fees for other noted Foundation accounts.
 This policy supersedes any prior adopted policies.